-Naturally, the most prominent companies competing with Burger king are similar companies that serve burgers in a fast-food setting.
+Naturally, the most prominent businesses competing with Burger king are those that serve burgers in a fast-food setting.
 The following are businesses that are considered its rivals.

 Hands-down, the number one fast-food chain in the US (and the world) is McDonald’s.
 Its consistent branding strategy can be credited for its initial growth.
 To this day, consistency is something most people associate with McDonald’s.

 The company is known as the leader in the fast-food market.
 This is no surprise, as McDonald’s operates upwards of 30,000 locations worldwide.
 These locations generate an annual income of $40 billion in sales.
 McDonald’s was incorporated in 1955, and it has been influential in the American market ever since.

 Experts believe that McDonald’s was able to significantly change the eating habits of people in the US.
 The company remained successful despite changes in the market and attitudes towards fast food in general.

 Rapid growth in the 1960s and 70s can be attributed to increased automobile use in the US.
 It was also during that time that its iconic Big Mac was introduced.
 The burger chain kept up with the fast-paced lives that Americans began to embrace.
 The service at all McDonald’s locations was standardized, fast, and reliable.

 In the early 70s, McDonald’s had the idea to introduce a breakfast menu—the Egg McMuffin.
 This was another feature that positioned the company as an innovative leader in the industry.